The commerce industry is always seeking ways to attract users and convert them into buying customers.

-You may also implement additional features enhancing the customer experience, such as the function of product search and selection by holding the gaze on it or placing the item into the cart by “looking” at the Add to cart icon.
+You may also implement additional features in your VR app enhancing the customer experience, such as the function of product search and selection by holding the gaze on it or placing the item into the cart by “looking” at the Add to cart icon.

-Virtual reality is a completely new world, and the technology develops fast.
+Virtual reality is a completely new world, and technology develops fast.

-New unique functions included in your software will immediately make your product stand out.
+New unique functions included in your software will immediately make your virtual reality product stand out.

 Choose the hardware